Annual Leave in Morocco 2026: Duration, Calculation and Rights

 Over 25 years+ 7.5 days

-Splitting and Accumulation of Leave
+Splitting and accumulation of leave

-Splitting leave
+Splitting of leave

 Accumulation over two years

-Leave Period and Organisation
+Leave period and organisation

-Upon termination of contract
+Upon termination of the contract

 Calculation method

-The compensatory allowance is calculated as follows:
+The compensatory allowance is calculated using the following formula:

-Public Holidays in Morocco
+Public holidays in Morocco

 Article 217 of the Labour Code sets out the list of paid public holidays in Morocco, which are not deducted from annual leave:

-• 1 January (New Year’s Day)
+• January 1 (New Year’s Day)

-• 1 May (Labour Day)
+• May 1 (Labour Day)

-• 30 July (Throne Day)
+• July 30 (Throne Day)

-• 20 August (Revolution of the King and the People)
+• August 20 (Revolution of the King and the People)

-• 21 August (Youth Day)
+• August 21 (Youth Day)

-• 6 November (Green March)
+• November 6 (Green March)

-• 18 November (Independence Day)
+• November 18 (Independence Day)

-Penalties for Non-Compliance
+Penalties for non-compliance

 Article 267 of the Labour Code provides for penalties in case of violation of annual leave provisions: